SubramaniyanGS/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis

-This project was help you to analyze the peoples emotions or sentiment in twitter.This is also used  to analyze the sentence.That sentence may be positive,negative or neutral.
+This project was help you to analyze the peoples emotions or sentiment in twitter.
+This is also used  to analyze the sentence.That sentence may be positive,negative or neutral.

 ### How to Run